Free shipping above 49 Euro

 • Vitamin B12, vitamin B2 (riboflavin) and vitamin B3 (niacin): together with folate, vitamins B12 and B6, vitamin B2 is also involved in the one-carbon metabolism, which regulates the methylation of other molecules and homocysteine.
 Vitamin B2 and vitamin B3 are also necessary to convert vitamin B12 into its active forms, methylcobalamin and adenosylcobalamin.

-Vitamin B12 and calcium
+Vitamin B12 and Calcium

 Vitamin B12 can only be channelled through the intestinal mucosa by binding to the intrinsic factor and made available to the body cells.
 Calcium is necessary for the binding as well as the correct pH value.
 With an acidic pH or a lack of calcium, vitamin B12 is unable to bind to the intrinsic factor.